quantified-uncertainty/squiggle/packages/ai/files/squiggleDocs.md

 ## Optimization

-Danger.optimalAllocationGivenDiminishingMarginalReturnsForManyFunctions: (fs: List(Function), funds: Number, approximateIncrement: Number) => any
+Danger.optimalAllocationGivenDiminishingMarginalReturnsForManyFunctions: (fs: List(Lambda), funds: Number, approximateIncrement: Number) => any
 Computes the optimal allocation of $`funds` between `f1` and `f2`.
 For the answer given to be correct, `f1` and `f2` will have to be decreasing, i.e., if `x > y`, then `f_i(x) < f_i(y)`.
 Danger.optimalAllocationGivenDiminishingMarginalReturnsForManyFunctions(
 [